jotruebl/jotruebl.github.io/drafts/2020-11-10-svr-river-flow.md

 fig5.update_yaxes(nticks=10)
 ```
 ![image info](../assets/img/forest_river_flow_1/fig5.png)
 Finally, we have the target variable.
-There's lots of disagreement on whether skewed data should be transformed for a more normal distriution of target variables.
+There's lots of disagreement on whether skewed data should be transformed for a more normal distriution of target variables (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4120293/).
 It's important to realzie that for linear regression, its NOT a requirement that the target data be normal.
 Rather, only the residuals should be normal.

 Now let's look at the data a bit closer.
 Here beyond just looking at the structure of our data, we want to start to tease out more useful information.
 For instance, what if we plot the data as a function of month?